 - For thrombophilia- If you have had a late miscarriage you should be offered blood tests for certain inherited thrombophilias.

 - To check you and your partner’s chromosomes for abnormalities.
 You may be offered this test if your baby has been shown to have abnormal chromosome

 Tests for abnormalities in the baby You should be offered tests to check for abnormalities in your baby’s chromosomes.
 This is not always possible but may help to determine your chance of miscarrying again.
 If you have had a late miscarriage you may also be offered a postmortem examination of your baby.
 This will not happen without your consent and you will have the opportunity to discuss this with your health team beforehand.

 Tests for abnormalities in the shape of your uterus.
 You should be offered a pelvic ultrasound scan to check for any abnormalities in the shape of your uterus.
 If an abnormality is suspected, further investigations may include a hysteroscopy (a procedure to examine the uterus through a small telescope which is passed through the vagina and cervix) or a laparoscopy (a procedure in which a surgeon uses a fine telescope to look inside the abdomen and pelvis).

 Treatment for APS

-If you have APS and have had recurrent miscarriage or a late miscarriage, treatment with low-dose heparin injections in pregnancy increases your chance of having a baby.
+If you have APS and have had recurrent miscarriage or a late miscarriage, treatment with low-dose aspirin tablets and heparin injections in pregnancy increases your chance of having a baby.
 Aspirin and heparin make your blood less likely to clot and are safe to take in pregnancy.